 What is predictive analytics?

 Like Artificial Intelligence, predictive analytics is not a new concept.
-It has been around for many years and, like AI, it has recently come to…
+It has been around for many years, and, like AI, it has recently gained prominence…

 OpenText profile picture